syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Accessibility.md

 ---
 layout: post
-title: Automation | TreeView for Xamarin.Forms | Syncfusion.
+title: Automation in Xamarin TreeView Control | Syncfusion
-description: Describes about automation id of expander view
+description: Describes about setting automation id to find and interact with inner elements in TreeView
 platform: Xamarin
-control: SfTreeView
+control: TreeView
 documentation: ug
 ---
-# Automation Id
+# AutomationId

-The TreeView control has built in AutomationId for inner elements.
-Please find following table of AutomationIds of inner elements.
-To keep unique AutomationID, These inner element's Automation IDs get updated based on Control's Automation ID.
-For example, if we set SfTreeView's AutomationId as
+The TreeView control has built-in `AutomationId` for inner elements.
+The `AutomationId` API allows the automation framework to find and interact with the inner elements of the TreeView control.
+To keep unique AutomationId, these inner element's AutomationIds are updated based on TreeView control `AutomationId`.

-"SfTreeView.AutomationId = TreeView" then Automation framework will interact the `Expander` as `TreeViewItem0 Expander`.Here, along with the controls AutomationId Count of the treeview item will be appended.
-For example - if you tap expander icon of first item then `Item0` will add after control's AutomationId.
-The following image denoted the AutomationIds of inner elements.
+For example, if we set TreeView's AutomationId as "Automation" then Automation framework will interact with expander icon of TreeNodeItem  as `AutomationItem1 Expander`.
+Here, along with the control's AutomationId, index of an item will also be added for differentiating each TreeNodeItem expander.

 <table>
 <tr>